kalmanolah/php-query-filters/README.md

 // Get some filters from somewhere (generally your REST API GET params)
 // eg: GET /api/users?filter[]=foo,bar&filter[]=bar,baz
 $filters = [
+    '*,or 1,2,3',                  // Wrap filters with index 1, 2 and 3 in OR statement
     'profile.firstName,eq John',   // LEFT JOIN u.profile p, WHERE p.firstName = 'John'
     'username,like adm',           // WHERE u.username LIKE '%adm%'
     'enabled,true',                // WHERE u.enabled = TRUE